 - 1. Recreational and Athletic Fields.
 Recreational and Athletic Fields and facilities at publicly owned facilities utilized for athletic competition other than at public schools must: - a.
-Use cutoff and fully shielded lighting fixtures that are aimed downward and inward toward the athletic field or interior of the property; - b.
-Be shielded away from adjacent properties; - c.
+Use cutoff and fully shielded lighting fixtures that are aimed downward and inward toward the athletic field or interior of the property (see Figure 7.05.02-1); - b.
+Be shielded away from adjacent properties (see Figure 7.05.02-2); - c.
 Not cause illumination in excess of 10 foot-candles above background light levels measured at the lot line of any adjacent lot or road right-of-way.
 The illumination levels must be documented on a photometric plan; and - d.
 Be turned off by 11:00 p.m. - 2.
 Use-Specific Standards.
-The following exterior lighting standards apply to specific uses when expressly referenced by the Use-Specific Standards of Chapter 4.
+The following exterior lighting standards apply to specific uses when expressly referenced by the use-specific standards of Chapter 4. - a.

-- a.
 The maximum height of pole mounted exterior lighting must not exceed 15 feet. - b.
 Full cutoff lighting fixtures must be used in all areas.
 The light element (lamp or globe) of a fixture must not extend below the cutoff shield. - c.
 All exterior lighting must be turned off between 10:00 p.m. and 6:00 a.m. except for the following: - 1.
 During the hours of operation permitted by: - a.
-Use-Specific Standards of Chapter 4; - b.
+Use-specific standards of Chapter 4; - b.
 An approved Site Plan; or - c.
 Approved proffer or Special Exception; and - 2.
 Exterior lighting necessary for security purposes, as determined by the Zoning Administrator. - d.
-Signs related to the use must not be illuminated, except where allowed in the applicable Zoning District pursuant to Chapter 8. - 3.
+Signs related to the use must not be illuminated, except where allowed in the applicable zoning district pursuant to Chapter 8. - 3.
 Public Monuments or Statuary.
 Only the exterior lighting standards of Sections 7.05.02.B.3-6. apply to public monuments and statuary. - D. Method of Measurement.
 Illumination levels will be measured with a photoelectric photometer having a spectral response similar to the human eye, following the standard spectral luminous efficiency curve adopted by the International Commission on Illumination. - E. Special Exception.
-Lighting that does not meet the standards of Section 7.05.02 may be permitted by Special Exception, pursuant to Sections 10.11.01 and 10.11.09.
+Except as otherwise provided, lighting that does not meet the standards of Section 7.05.02 may be permitted by Special Exception, pursuant to Sections 10.11.01 and 10.11.09.